 There is nothing quite like a hand issue to make you realize how much you really rely on your hands.
 A hand problem can prevent you from doing the simplest of tasks.
 Holding a glass, typing, writing, and brushing your teeth are just some examples of tasks that become very difficult when you have a hand injury or condition.

 If your hand problem does not respond to conventional treatment methods such as NSAIDs, rest and ice therapy, physical or occupational therapy, and other treatments, ask your doctor about whether hand surgery is a good option for you.
 Hand surgery is highly effective in easing pain and helping regain hand functionality when other treatments have failed.

-Dr. Brock A. Norrie of The Bone & Joint Center specializes in joint reconstruction surgery, which is used to treat common and complex problems of the upper extremities.
+Dr. Brock A. Norrie of The Bone & Joint Center specializes in upper extremity surgery and fracture care.
 These are some of the common types of hand surgeries performed by Dr. Norrie:

 Carpal Tunnel Surgery